Instructor: Krisztina UJHAZY

 - Presentations of students.
 Free discussions.

 - The birth of Hungarian popular music in the 19th century.
 Pre-war era, the first stars.
-Closely monitored and filtered music scene by the communist regime in the 1960s and 1970s.
-Beat culture and punk scene in Hungary.
+Closely monitored and filtered music scene by the communist regime in the 1960s.
+The beat culture.

 - Selected parts of movies depicting Hungarian popular music scene.